Go back to Resources

 In addition to drawing developer talent from a more diverse, global pool and operating at an undiminished capacity, X-Team has the following advantages over Triplebyte.

-• Its team-oriented internal culture makes it far more suited than Triplebyte to hiring developers into roles requiring team cooperation.
+• Its team-oriented internal culture makes it far more suited to hiring developers into roles requiring team cooperation than Triplebyte.

-• X-team hirings can take less time than Triplebyte.
+• X-Team hiring can take less time than Triplebyte.
 You can request a developer and expect to have them ready for their new job in a few days, although some roles may take weeks to fill.

 • When it comes to onboarding your new hire, X-team has your back.
-This is primarily because of the platform’s team-oriented culture, which breeds an interest in ensuring that your developer integrates perfectly into their new team.
+This is primarily because of the platform’s team-oriented culture.
+The company is committed to ensuring that your developer integrates well into the team.

 X-Team Shortfalls